ytyulkinaxway/axway-open-docs/content/en/docs/api_mgmt_overview/key_concepts/api_mgmt_orgs_roles.md

 ### Organization administrator

 Organization administrators have full read access to users and applications in their own organizations, but they can be added as `user` in different organizations.
-If application management is delegated, Organization administrators can also create, update, and delete.
-However, they can only delete a user if in all organizations, which the user is a member of:
+If application management is delegated, organization administrators can also create, update, and delete users.
+However, they can only delete a user if in all organizations in which the user is a member of:

-* The Organization administrator role is `Organization administrator`.
+* The organization administrator role is `Organization administrator`.
 * The user role is `user`.

 The Organization administrator cannot demote another Organization administrator to a `user` role.

 By default, organization administrators require approval from an Administrator to publish APIs owned by users in their organization, and they are not allowed to unpublish APIs.

-By setting `api.manager.orgadmin.selfservice.enabled` system property to `true`, the Organization administrator will no longer require approval, and will be able to directly publish and unpublish APIs in their own organization.
+By setting [`api.manager.orgadmin.selfservice.enabled`](/docs/apim_reference/system_props/) system property to `true`, the organization administrator will no longer require approval, and will be able to directly publish and unpublish APIs in their own organization.
+In addition, they will also be able to deprecate, undeprecate, retire, upgrade, and grant access to APIs.
+Note that to grant API access to any organization in API Manager, the organization administrator needs to have access to all the organizations and proxies.
+With the enablement of the system property, this provision is available to an organization administrator.

 ### API consumer